-One of the main problems with current KIDs is that the performance scenarios give the impression that the product will generate the returns shown.
-This is because of the regulatory requirement that KIDs should contain forward-looking statements about performance, which can give customers the impression that these are the actual returns.
-On this issue, the ESAs have already stated the following in 2019:
+One of the main problems with current KIDs is that the performance scenarios can give the impression that the product will generate the returns shown.
+This is due to the regulatory requirement for KIDs to contain forward-looking statements about performance, which can give customers the impression that these are the actual returns.